 The latest professional software and equipment are available for you to use in the class throughout the course.
 It would be useful to bring a memory stick (or portable hard drive} to store your work.

 When I've finished, what course can I do next?

 David Kline is an award winning filmmaker with experience as a scriptwriter, producer, director and editor.
-He started in film work via a fortuitous, personal link to the US actor, writer, director and producer Laurence Fishburne.
-David assisted Mr Fishburne in the development of a screen adaptation of a well-known novella (Paulo Coelho's 'The Alchemist') for Warner Brothers.
-David has since worked as a script reader and reporter for several UK film agencies including Script Factory, Scottish Screen and Northern Ireland Screen.
+He started in film work assisting US actor, writer, director and producer Laurence Fishburne with a screen adaptation of Paulo Coelho's 'The Alchemist' for Warner Brothers which was optioned.
+David has worked as a script reader for several UK film agencies including Scottish Screen and Northern Ireland Screen.
 He co-wrote the feature film screenplay, 'Housejackers,' with journalist Brian McGleenon, which was green lit by Northern Ireland Screen for production in early 2022.
-David has written numerous short film scripts and produced several, including 'Game Over' a co-write with Director Adam Jenkins, featuring Blake Harrison, Gemma Whelan and Naomi Battrick.
+David has written numerous short film scripts and produced several, including, 'Game Over,' a co-write with Director Adam Jenkins.
 The film won the Film and Media Insurance short film competition 2019 and won the horror / suspense category at the Ealing Film Festival 2020.
 It received official selections for the LA Shorts International Film Festival 2018 and London Short Film Festival 2019.
-David has also written several spec full length, feature film screenplays in a range of genres from horror to thriller to family drama.
-He is an experienced and qualified teacher and trainer.
+David also wrote, produced and directed, 'On the edge,' which won Best Drama (Diamond award) at the European Independent Film Awards summer 2018.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.